chawyehsu/mactype-profile/README.md

 This is a known issue about MacType working with browsers.
 You may read more about it in [#3][troubleshooting-1].

+**2. The text becomes blurry compared with the default Windows**

+But this is how MacType work, doesn't it?
+A replacement of font rendering/rasterization from a sharp but distorted way to a kinda blurry but shaped way.
+Anyway, that's a trade-off or more like a preference towards font rendering.

-**2. CJK characters become white block under Firefox family browsers**
+**3. CJK characters become white block under Firefox family browsers**

 This may occur on Firefox-based browsers resulting complete unavailable to browse web pages containing CJK characters.
 There is a [Zhihu][troubleshooting-2] topic